 - Apply their problem-solving skills and passion for lifelong learning to their chosen endeavors.

-- Possesses the skills and abilities needed to practice engineering through:
+- Possesses the skills and abilities needed to practice electrical or computer engineering by demonstrating:

-- Possesses the professionalism and attitude needed to succeed in her or his future career by demonstrating:
+- Possesses the professionalism and attitudes needed to be an electrical or computer engineer by demonstrating:

 - An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental and societal contexts.

 - An ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks and meet objectives.